straightVibing/Initial-Report/Initial Report.md

 ## Architecture

-The principal components of a Microbial Fuel Cell are an anode and a cathode, @Logan2008.
-These can be arranged in a variety of ways with multiple of either comprising the cell.
-In addition, a membrane can be included to separate anodic and cathodic liquids however these are not preferred as they increase the internal resistance of the cell, reducing electron transfer.
+- The previous work should go into the introduction section
+- It makes the most sense when compared with the diagram from Zhang and Halme
+- What should go here is the stuff that appears in the literature review

 ## Materials

 For large scale reactors, practical and inexpensive materials are desirable.
 These must be suitable for the anode, cathode and, if one is used, a membrane.
 The cathode generally requires a catalyst and this is usually Pt although a non-precious metal alternative would be preferred.
 When decided on a construction, material, @Logan2008 suggests that it should have a surface area to volume ratio of 100 m$^2$ m$^3$ of reactor.

 Common material options are carbon based and include: carbon foam, carbon felt, carbon cloth and carbon paper.
-These were all compared by @Mateo2018 were they were able to achieve a specific surface area of 7500 m$^2$/m$^{-2}$.
+These were all compared by @Mateo2018 were able to achieve a specific surface area of 7500 m$^2$/m$^{-2}$.
+As a result, the material used could vary depending on price fluctuations at the time of cell production.

 ## Cathode oxidising agent